Joseph B. Aviles Sr.: Later life and death

 Avilés retired from the U.S. Coast Guard on July 27, 1946, and worked as a security guard at a hospital in Baltimore until 1962, when he retired at the age of 65.
 Aviles died at his residence in Columbia, Maryland, on February 22, 1990.
 He was buried with full military honors in Plot D O 2220A of the Baltimore National Cemetery at Catonsville, Maryland.
 He was survived by four of his five children, Joseph B. Aviles Jr.(deceased), a nuclear physicist at the Nucleonics Division, United States Naval Research Laboratory, Raymond (now deceased), Frank (now deceased), Alice and by his stepson Harvey Aviles (deceased), a graduate of the USCG Academy who also served in World War II.

+Legacy

 The Fast Response Cutter and Engineering Building at the United States Coast Guard Station San Juan was posthumously named after CWO-2 Joseph B. Aviles Sr.

+In 2020 Joseph B. Aviles Sr. was posthumously inducted to the Puerto Rico Veterans Hall of Fame.

 Decorations

 Joseph B. Aviles Sr.' ribbon bar included :